ajboloor/survey-Adversarial_ML/README.md

 - A synthetic dataset is constructed by the adversary to train a *substitute* model for the DNN classifier
 - DNN is expected to misclassify inputs due to transferability with the *substitute* model

+#### Carlini, Nicholas, and David Wagner.
+"Towards evaluating the robustness of neural networks."
+2017 ieee symposium on security and privacy (sp).
+IEEE, 2017.

+#### Carlini, Nicholas, and David Wagner.
+"Adversarial examples are not easily detected: Bypassing ten detection methods."
+Proceedings of the 10th ACM workshop on artificial intelligence and security.
+2017.

+#### Athalye, Anish, Nicholas Carlini, and David Wagner.
+"Obfuscated gradients give a false sense of security: Circumventing defenses to adversarial examples."
+International conference on machine learning.
+PMLR, 2018.

+#### Ilyas, Andrew, et al. "Black-box adversarial attacks with limited queries and information."
+International Conference on Machine Learning.
+PMLR, 2018.
+#### Carlini, Nicholas, et al. "On evaluating adversarial robustness." arXiv preprint arXiv:1902.06705 (2019).

 ---

 ### Physical Adversarial ML

+#### Kurakin, Alexey, Ian Goodfellow, and Samy Bengio.
+"Adversarial examples in the physical world."
+(2016).

 #### Sharif, Mahmood, et al. "Accessorize to a crime: Real and stealthy attacks on state-of-the-art face recognition."
 Proceedings of the 2016 acm sigsac conference on computer and communications security.
 2016. ![](https://img.shields.io/badge/type-physical-brightgreen.svg) ![](https://img.shields.io/badge/sensor-camera-orange.svg)
 - Attacks against facial recognition models that are physically realizable and inconspicuous